BigOokie/skywire-wing-commander/README.md

 `/start`

 **Wing Commander** will start monitoring the **Skyminer** that it is running on.
-Once started, **Wing Commander** will provide notification updates via Telegram when any Node managed by the Skyminer connects or disconnects.
+Once started, **Wing Commander** will provide notification updates via Telegram when any Node managed by the Skyminer Manager connects or disconnects.
-Additionally, the `/start` command will initiate a Heartbeat which will provide a status update on a configurable cycle (interval set in `config.toml`).
-The Heartbeat will help you to ensure that the Bot and/or the Skyminer itself is still running.
-If you stop recieving the Heartbeat - you need to check whats going on.
+Additionally, the `/start` command will initiate a heartbeat which will provide a status update on a configurable cycle (interval set in `config.toml`).
+The heartbeat will help you to ensure that the bot and/or the Skyminer itself is still running. **If you stop receiving the heartbeat, you need to check whats going on.**

 ## Stop
 `/stop`

 **Wing Commander** will stop monitoring the Skyminer.
-This will also stop the Heartbeat.
+This will also stop the heartbeat.

 # Known Issues
 The following section outlines some known issues that need to be taken into consideration by anyone running this software:
-- DNS level blocking/filtering of telegram API domain on the Skywire nodes (or routers).
+- DNS level blocking/filtering of Telegram API domain on the Skywire nodes (or routers).
 [More detail provided below](#opendns-errors).

-- Repository Renamed.
-The Repository has recently been renamed.
+- Repository renamed.
+The repository has recently been renamed.
 It was previously `skywire-telegram-notify-bot`.
-It is now called `skywire-wing-commander` (note that this is case sensative).
+It is now called `skywire-wing-commander` (note that this is case sensitive).
 Please make sure you update any references to the new repo name.

 I have built and tested this on the following setups - but please note it is still considered *ALPHA*:
 - DIY Raspberry Pi Miner
-- Official Skyminer (using official OrangePi images)
+- Official Skyminer (using the [official prepared images](https://github.com/skycoin/skywire#ip-presetted-system-images) for the orange pi prime)
 - DIY on MacOS.

 **YOU TAKE FULL RESPONSIBILITY**